Flea Exterminators in the Greater Houston Area

 Some pets even develop fleabite allergy dermatitis.
 This can send your pet into a fit of scratching and cause severe skin reaction.
 Fleas can also serve as hosts for tapeworms that can infest your pet when they groom themselves.

 Ridding your home of fleas can be an involved process.
 We will help you every step of the way.
-The treatment recommendation will usually include a preparation list that includes vacuuming and other sanitation procedures and having pets treated for fleas by a veterinarian.
+The treatment recommendation will usually include a preparation list that includes vacuuming, insecticide and other sanitation procedures and having pets treated for fleas by a veterinarian.

-The technician will then treat your home with FDA approved products to eliminate the fleas as well as insect growth regulator products to keep them from returning.
+The professional technician will then treat your home with FDA approved products to eliminate the fleas, beetles, as well as insect growth regulator products to keep them from returning.
 With your approval, we can also treat your yard to eliminate fleas in your lawn as well as other common hiding places.